 Krakow was devoid of tourists and it was fun to experience the city without the usual crowds.
 While there, I spent a lot of time wandering about the city, documenting the street art, visiting the New Jewish cemetery, and checking out the quirky Pharmacy Museum.

 And just like when I took photos of Vienna by night, I did the same in Krakow too.

 View Photos Of Krakow Poland At Night

-I was out walking the city at sunset when city transformed into a different being all together.
+I was out walking the city at sunset when the city transformed into a different being altogether.
 It became something quite beautiful and extraordinary as night settled.

 Even though it was January, Christmas decorations were still up all over Krakow.

-Just looking at these photos make me long to get back to Poland right now.
+Just looking at these photos makes me long to get back to Poland right now.